csgf/earthserver-sg-mobile/docs/index.rst

    :scale: 50%
    :figclass: text

-   Figure 1.
    Some screenshots of the MEEO and BGS WCS client.

 .. figure:: images/screen2.png
    :align: center